Affirm strategy & business model

 - Commitment to transparency and putting people first: Affirm offers consumers a smarter way to pay over time while never charging consumers any late or hidden fees, ever.

-We define Revenue Less Transaction Costs as GAAP total revenue less transaction costs.
+We define Revenue Less Transaction Costs as total revenue less transaction costs.
 We believe that revenue less transaction costs provides a useful financial metric to evaluate the value generated by transactions processed by Affirm and as a measurement of our strong unit economics.

-Affirm has a diverse and durable funding model with four different channels that position us to efficiently support consumers and merchants.
+Affirm has a diverse and durable funding model with four different channels that position us to efficiently support consumers and merchants:

 - Affirm has two types of securitization programs, in which it bundles outstanding loans into structured credit offerings that receive on-balance sheet and off-balance sheet treatment.
 The Company’s revolving asset backed security program is held on-balance sheet.
 This provides stable, fixed-rate funding, and typically at a lower cost of capital and higher leverage ratio compared to warehouse lines.
 These vehicles fund short term receivables, with cash from consumer repayments being used to purchase new receivables.
 This enables Affirm to efficiently recycle capital and provide multiples of loan volume capacity versus the capital raised in the deal.

-Credit Performance and Underwriting
+Credit performance and underwriting

 Our continuously learning underwriting models have been trained on billions of data points to assess a consumer’s repayment ability before making a real-time underwriting decision.
 We underwrite every individual transaction and consider data beyond just traditional credit scores, including transaction history and credit usage, to assess a consumer’s willingness and ability to repay.